cagbal/Skeleton-Based-Action-Recognition-Papers-and-Notes/README.md

 Accuracy on Cross Subject NTU-RGBD: **86.1%**

 Notes:
-- Graph based algorithm.
-Their contibution: How to link the nodes.
+- Graph-based algorithm.
+Their contribution: How to link the nodes.
 Two ideas: Actional links and structural links
 - Actional Links are links which can link two arbitrary skeleton points.
-They are procuded by a module which is a encoder-decoder network.
-After the encoder, they get the A-Links, and then these A links are fed into a Decoder network to predict the next possible skeleton pose contrainted by the A-Links.
+They are produced by a module which is an encoder-decoder network.
+After the encoder, they get the A-Links, and then these A links are fed into a Decoder network to predict the next possible skeleton pose constrained by the A-Links.
 - Structural Links are links which bond the neighboring nodes.
-The point here is increasing the receptive field of graph convolution kernel.
+The point here is increasing the receptive field of the graph convolution kernel.
 So many math tricks there :)
-- GRU is presented in the actional links module, so the network MAY be slow.
+- GRU is presented in the actional links module so the network MAY be slow.
-- Code is available which is super cool, but the documentation is poor.
-Probably, they will "release" it in the near future.
+- Code is available, which is super cool, but the documentation is poor.
+Probably, they will "release" it soon.
 - Complicated paper, so not so easy to read.
+- All in all, definitely a good paper; however, I have some questions in mind like ok, the initial links are super important for sure, but a good convolutional network should be able to bond or create spatial relations in the higher layers, even though their initial links are bad.
+This is like, each pixel of an image is connected to its 8-neighbors; however, the network can give a response to a, let's say, dog consisting of 200 pixels. **If someone understands and explains me in a pull request or issue, I will add it here and delete this comment.**

 ------------